CSCfi/openstack-upgrade-recipes/db_test/README.md

 Caveats:
 ----
-can't install MySQL-python with mariadb 10.3 installed ??
+can't install MySQL-python with mariadb 10.3 installed

-MySQL-python is not in upper-requirements.txt after Pike - one should use mysql+pymysql ??
+MySQL-python is not in upper-requirements.txt after Pike - one should use mysql+pymysql most likely

+Basically don't install mariadb 10 if you still have mysql:// db connections

-Usage
+Usage virtualenv
 -----

 setup most things: